cgood92/temple-distribution/README.md

 ## AI to the rescue

-ChatGPT now allows minimal features for free - without even an account.
-Although I highly recommend creating a free account with ChatGPT, for the sake of this tutorial, I'll assume you'll use the public version that doesn't require an account.
+ChatGPT is available for free - without even an account (limited features with no account though).
+Although if you want an account, it's free and I highly recommend it.

 Steps:
 1. Go to https://churchofjesuschristtemples.org/temples/chronology/, and copy the first 5 lines of temple dedications.